NVIDIA/proxyfs/pfsagentd/README.md

 specified, it will also ensure the ENV variable named will be set to this value in the plug-in's process.

-At that point, and at any time subsequently receiving a `SIGHUP`, the plug-in will perform the authentication (or renewal) step.
+At that point, and at any time subsequently receiving a byte via os.Stdin, the plug-in will perform the authentication (or renewal) step.
 The result will be used to generate two pieces of information:

 * X-Auth-Token - to be used by PFSAgent in all subsequent Swift API calls (GETs, PUTs, and Mouunt JSON RPC requests)
 * StorageURL - to form the first portion of any such Swift API path

-The response (either at start-up or following reception of a `SIGHUP`) is sent to os.Stdout as a UTF-8 encoded JSON object:
+The response (either at start-up or following reception of a byte via os.Stdin) is sent to os.Stdout as a UTF-8 encoded JSON object:

 ```
 {